Furry/node-image-from-html/README.md

 &nbsp;
 > Question: Why use this over other libraries?

 This library is actively maintained, and uses a persistant browser instance to render the content, allowing it to render images within a matter of milliseconds after starting.
+On top of this, Network Requests & Javascript can be disabled within the rendering process to avoid any potential security issues.

 > Question: What processing power is needed?